MyCareCost

 If you find incorrect information, please submit a correction request.
 We review all submissions and update our data accordingly.

-We offer two paid tiers.
-Premium ($9/mo) unlocks saved care plans, full search history, data exports (CSV, PDF, JSON), shareable comparison links, price change alerts, market analytics & percentiles, CMS quality ratings, personalized cost calculator, insurance profile & deductible tracking, and “what if” scenario comparisons.
-Ultra ($15/mo) adds everything in Premium plus episode-of-care cost estimates, procedure bundle breakdowns, bill comparison & overcharge detection, dispute guidance & letter templates, negotiation leverage scores, personalized call scripts, and employer-friendly savings reports.
-Free users can search and compare prices without an account.
-See our pricing page for full details.
+MyCareCost is pay-per-search — you pay only when you need deeper tools, not a monthly fee.
+Premium ($10/search) unlocks saved care plans, full search history, data exports (CSV, PDF, JSON), shareable comparison links, price change alerts, market analytics & percentiles, CMS quality ratings, personalized cost calculator, insurance profile & deductible tracking, and “what if” scenario comparisons.
+Medicare ($14/search) adds everything in Premium plus Medicare national rate benchmarks, hospital-to-Medicare multiples, and fair price range (1–2.5× Medicare).
+Ultra ($18/search) adds everything in Medicare plus episode-of-care cost estimates, procedure bundle breakdowns, bill comparison & overcharge detection, dispute guidance & letter templates, negotiation leverage scores, personalized call scripts, and employer-friendly savings reports.
+You can search and compare prices free without buying a search.
+See our pricing page or buy a search.

 How do price alerts work?